joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ```
 ## [1] 20 53
 ```
-The good testing data has the same number of observations as the original testing data except now with less variables (60 vesus 160)
+The good testing data has the same number of observations as the original testing data except now with less variables (53 vesus 160)

 ## Exploratory Data Analysis:
+Look at summary statistics and distribution of the classe outcome variable:

 ```r
 summary(goodTrainingData$classe)